IRS Forms

 Step 1, pull the M‑3 reconciliation

 • Line 1, bring the tax reconciliation amount from the applicable Schedule M‑3.
-This is the consolidated Part II, line 30, column d, in the current instructions framework.
+This is the consolidated Part II, line 30, column d, in the current instructions framework (enter the M‑3 tax reconciliation amount itself, not the group’s book income or pre‑reconciliation taxable income).
 Your workpapers should show how subgroup amounts rolled to that consolidated number.

 Step 2, apply statutory limits and disallowances